New & Continuing Students

 - Purchase a parking permit and/or plan method of transportation and route to campus

-- Visit the Graduate Studies Resource Center and learn more about its services
+- Visit the Graduate Center located on the 2nd floor of the University Library and learn more about its services

 - Enrollment Services consists of the Offices of Admissions, Financial Aid, and Student Records.
 Students are issued an enrollment appointment by Enrollment Services for each term.
 This is the first day/time the student can begin to register for classes via MyCSULB.
 Note key dates and deadlines for registration, financial aid, final exams, and graduation applications.